gitenter/gitenter/doc/requirements/SRS-WS.md

 - [SRS-WS-0013]{SRS-WS-0012} The software shall be able to display local images referred in markdown pages.
 - [SRS-WS-0014]{SRS-WS-0013} The software shall have a opinion to show files (images, ...) under particular commit version in their raw format.
 - [SRS-WS-0016]{SRS-WS-0012,SyAD-0007} The software shall visualize (1) normal markdown items and (2) modified markdown syntax defined by this software in a compatible way.
+- [SRS-WS-0105]{} The software shall be able to show line numbers.
+- [SRS-WS-0104]{} The software shall be able to highlight words in a document persistently by a hyperlink.
 - [SRS-WS-0017]{SRS-WS-0016} The software shall visualize traceable item tag in a styled way.
 - [SRS-WS-0021]{SRS-WS-0016} The software shall visualize traceable item comments in a styled way.
 - [SRS-WS-0018]{SRS-WS-0017,SyRS-0010} The software shall provide hyperlink for both upstream and downstream items, with the destination of the link point to the corresponding line of the targeting item.